 Insect pests, like Spongy moth (Lymantria dispar dispar) and Spotted lanternfly (Lycorma delicatula), eat trees.
 Their eggs, larvae or even adults could be hiding in firewood.
 It is important to only burn local firewood when you are camping, and not to transport wood from one location to another.
+Heat treated and pest-free firewood may also be available.
 This keeps invasive insects from spreading to new locations.
 By practicing Buy Local Burn Local, we can keep our forests healthy, in turn protecting our waterways from erosion, flooding, and sedimentation.